haworku/story-and-example/README.md

 # story-and-example
 Amharic proverbs for dummies.
+Test your knowledge with visual mad libs.

-Ruby on Rails.
+Built with Ruby on Rails.